theronchaplin/theronchaplin/README.md

-# Hello, I'm Theron Chaplin
+# Hello, I'm Theron Chaplin, an IT Specialist
 <a href="https://www.linkedin.com/in/theronchaplin/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 IT Specialist with a strong foundation in information security and a proven ability to implement effective IT solutions.
 Skilled in troubleshooting technical issues, automating processes, and maintaining network infrastructure.
 Committed to protecting sensitive data and ensuring system reliability through a proactive and collaborative approach.

 ### Certifications